hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 entire document as a single vector, let alone how adding and subtracting single-word vectors from full-document vectors works.

-How do we actually incorporate this technique into technical writing workflows or documentation experiences?
-I haven't thought that far.
+How do we actually use this in technical writing workflows or documentation experiences?
+I'm not sure.
+I was just curious to learn whether or not it would work.

 --------
 Appendix